Renewal of our existing permit to take water in Aberfoyle

 Has your permit expired?

-What steps will you take to protect the Aberfoyle water source and surrounding environment?
+What steps will you take to protect the Aberfoyle and Erin water sources and surrounding environment?

 Science and data drive all our decision making.
-We have over 80 monitoring points at Aberfoyle that provide us with the scientific data we need to make responsible decisions.
+We have over 80 monitoring points at Aberfoyle, and over 50 in Erin that provide us with the scientific data we need to make responsible decisions.

 We have a detailed and technical monitoring program run by hydrogeology experts from both Nestlé Waters Canada and third-party technical consultants.

-We have performed 5 pump tests, stream temperature surveys, biological monitoring, and installation of muni-piezometers and monitoring wells, single well response testing, downhole geophysical logging and water quality sampling.
+We have performed several pump tests, stream temperature surveys, biological monitoring, and installation of muni-piezometers and monitoring wells, single well response testing, downhole geophysical logging and water quality sampling.

-In conjunction with our permit, the results are provided on an ongoing basis to the Ontario Ministry of the Environment and Climate Change, Grand River Conservation Authority and local municipalities.
+In conjunction with our permit, the results are provided on an ongoing basis to the Ontario Ministry of the Environment, Conservation, and Parks, Grand River Conservation Authority and local municipalities.
 Like our neighbours, we believe in the long-term sustainability of the water source.